pytorch/pytorch.github.io/_posts/2024-05-15-achieving-sustainability-goals.md

 * Identifying crucial minerals, oil, and gas through subsurface models.

 Here are the key highlights from the workshops.
-Read below for a summary, and be sure to watch the full workshop videos and visit the GitHub repositories..
+Read below for a summary, and be sure to watch the full workshop videos and visit the GitHub repositories.

 ## Session 1:  Introduction to Dinosaur Bone Bed Maps